Remigius2011/rancher-workshop/03-stateful-workloads.md

 both configmaps and secrets can be made available in rancher for entire projects or restricted to a namespace.

-environment variables can also explicitly be specified when creating a workload. when creating a sete of environment values, you can paste a multiline text fragment containing all `name=value` pairs in one operation, e.g.:
+environment variables can also explicitly be specified when creating a workload. when creating a set of environment values, you can paste a multiline text fragment containing all `name=value` pairs in one operation, e.g.:

 ```